In this article, we will cover all the aspects of a biomass boiler system

 And the bad?

 Customers should expect to see their installers again to iron these out.
 A service contract is usually a good idea.
 Your installer should be clear about what is involved and what issues you are likely to encounter.

 are large and require a large space to house them.
 Storage space is also required to keep large quantities of fuel.

 Domestic biomass boilers are also larger than conventional boilers so homeowners may need to consider the best place to install one and how they will access the fuel.

-Weigh up the advantages and disadvantages and if you need any help to chat through options or want to chat to other businesses or homeowners we’ve helped about installing biomass heating then get in touch.
+Weigh up the advantages and disadvantages.
+If you need any help to discuss your options or want to chat to other businesses or homeowners we’ve helped about installing biomass heating then please get in touch here.